 I have sent offers to other Realtors® from the comforts of my home in front of Hockey Night in Canada.
 I’ve searched and researched market trends, comps and new additions to the market from Starbucks and I have arranged showings while in the Tim Horton’s line up for a medium black.
 Yes, in this business, coffee is essential.
 Sending paperwork has become, no longer a personal delivery, but with a trusty smartphone or computer, I can forward any document to client or Realtor® while en route from point A to B. Of course, I do pull over.

 The office is now, wherever I am.
 With an array of clientele, one must be versatile in their communication repertoire.
 Millennials are communicating via social media messaging, text, video conferencing and emails.
-This generation is savvy with technology, smarter than their smartphones and has thoroughly examined the majority properties from satellite images to tax assessments and comps before reaching out to their Realtor to arrange to view homes firsthand, after sitting back with a cup of joe and watching the video tours.
+This generation is savvy with technology, smarter than their smartphones and have thoroughly examined the majority of properties, from satellite images to tax assessments and comps, before reaching out to their Realtor® to arrange to view homes firsthand, after sitting back with a cup of java and watching the video tours.
 Millennials can go from virtual tour to an offer presented complete with digital signatures to the Seller’s agent in 90 minutes.
 The bulk of Boomers are doing much the same, or at least trying, and some remain steadfast in their use of the good old-fashioned telephone.

 In this Province, an email, text or recorded video conference is a binding agreement.
-It’s casual communication, but sometimes no laughing matter, lol.Read Other Posts
+It’s casual communication, but sometimes no laughing matter.Read Other Posts